2AA4-W24/a2-rescue-mission-team-306/README.md

 ### Strategy description

-The exploration strategy is for now to stop exploring as soon as we start.
-We stay safe and fly back to base immediately.
+The exploration strategy is broken into 3 stages.
+The first stage is to fly straight across the map until our radar picks up ground.
+Then we follow the coastline of the islnad to locate all of the creeks.
+Finally, we spiral inwards towards the center of the island until the emergency site is found and return the closest creek.

 ## How to compile, run and deploy